One of the biggest challenges women face after birth is returning to exercise and doing so safely. These tips can help.

-- Sense the diamond shape that is created by the muscles of the pelvic floor by imagining the pubic bone at the front of the pelvis, the coccyx at the back, and the sit bones on either side.
+- The diamond shape is created by the pelvic floor muscles by imagining the pubic bone at the front of the pelvis, the coccyx at the back, and the sit bones on either side.

-- Breathe deep into the pelvic bowl, focusing your breath all the way into the perineal space that sits between the vagina and the anus.
+- Breathe deep into the pelvic bowl, focusing your breath on the perineal space between the vagina and anus.

-- As you breathe in, feel the muscles of the pelvic floor soften and relax.
+- As you breathe in, feel the pelvic floor muscles soften and relax.
 Sense how the pelvic floor muscles open and allow space for the breath.
 As you breathe out, sense the gentle movement of the pelvic floor as the muscles draw inwards and upwards.